opencog/cogserver/README.md

 Overview
 --------
-The CogServer provides a network command-line console server.
+The CogServer provides a network command-line console and a WebSocket server.
 The network console server provides a fast, efficient telnet interface, giving access to Scheme (guile), Python and JSON command-lines.
 These can be used by multiple users at the same time, all obtaining access to the *same* AtomSpace.
+This is also shared by the WebSocket interface, so that all users see the same data, irrespective of the network connection.

 This capability is useful in several different ways:

 * **General maintenance** on long-running OpenCog or AtomSpace processes (e.g. robot control, large batch-job processing or long-running